EXCHANGE CONTROL REGULATIONS IN THAILAND

 Payment of services including service fees, interest, dividends, profits, or royalties to non-residents are freely allowed upon submission of supporting documents to an authorized bank.
 Traveling expenses or educational expenses are also freely permitted upon submission of supporting documents.

 IV.
 FOREIGN INVESTMENTS

 Transfers in foreign currency for direct and portfolio investments in Thailand are freely permitted.
-Proceeds must be surrendered to an authorized bank or deposited in a foreign currency account with an authorized bank in Thailand within 360 days.

 V. CAPITAL TRANSFERS BY THAI RESIDENTS

 (1) A Thai company is allowed to invest in an overseas business entity whose shares are held by the Thai company by not less than 10%, or to invest or lend to affiliated business entities abroad without limit.